- Richard Madden

 Dr Ric Marshall has an adjunct Professorial appointment with the Faculty of Health Sciences at the University of Sydney.
 He is also Visiting Professor in the Institute of Global Health Innovation at Imperial College London.
 He specialises in Health Management Information Development.
 In 2011, he worked with the Independent Hospital Pricing Authority and the cross-jurisdiction working groups in Australia establishing the Activity Based Funding (ABF) mechanisms for public hospitals.
-He is currently based in London with Monitor as Director of Pricing for the National Health Service and also provides consultancy advice to Australian jurisdictions and international clients in ABF readiness.
+Until August 2015 he has been based in London with Monitor as Director of Pricing for the National Health Service and also provides consultancy advice to Australian jurisdictions and international clients in ABF readiness.

-He is also Chief Expert on Casemix and Activity-Based Funding and Payment of China National Health Development Research Centre.
+He has also been Chief Expert on Casemix and Activity-Based Funding and Payment of China National Health Development Research Centre.
 Ric has a long history as an international consultant in casemix classifications development, health information systems design and funding reform implementation.
 In addition to his work in Australia, he has managed and advised on health information development and funding reform projects in both the public and private sectors in Azerbaijan, Canada, China, Egypt, FYR Macedonia, Georgia, Germany, Indonesia, Kosovo, Lithuania, Malaysia, Mauritius, Philippines, Qatar, Romania, Serbia, Slovenia, Turkey and UK.